kzhao1228/pystage_apt/README.rst

 ``pystage-apt`` supports computationally constructing Thorlabs APT controllers on Linux and Raspbian.
 It may work on MacOS too only if you can find a way to create a ``/dev`` entry for raw access to USB devices.
 Because currently there is no way to access them as ``tty`` devices.
 For Windows, you can try `thorlabs_apt <https://github.com/qpit/thorlabs_apt>`__.

-Note that, before you try to implement this library, you should configure the ``/etc/udev/rules.d/99-com.rules`` to avoid potential access permission error on USB device.
-First, open a Terminal window, type and run:
+Note that, before you try to implement this library, you should first configure the ``/etc/udev/rules.d/99-com.rules`` file to avoid potential access permission error on USB device.
+To do this, open a Terminal window, type and run the command:

 .. code:: sh